On topology changes in quantum field theory and quantum gravity: Introduction

 So one may infer from this ambiguity of the gravitational path integral that a boundary should be present in the space-time.

 Such a boundary must not be at infinity, but can, for example, also define a hole in the space-time that emerges from quantum mechanical processes.

-Moreover, in Eq. (\ref{eq:gavipath}) the $ 4\times4 $ metrics over which is integrated are actually defined! as Lorentzian cobordisms $ M $ which are manifolds with boundary.
-So by the very definition of the path integral of quantum gravity, boundaries should be present in the space-time even if one considers processes in a closed universe.
-This was also correctly noted by Hartle and Hawking in \cite{Hartle} who did, however, use a Hamiltonian without a boundary term even if their action had such a term supplied.
-That a boundary term in the action also leads to a non-zero Hamiltonian was mentioned at first in \cite{Feng}. \end{remark}
+Moreover, in Eq. (\ref{eq:gavipath}) the $ 4\times4 $ metrics over which is integrated are actually defined! as Lorentzian cobordisms $ M $ which are manifolds with boundaries at the sets of the start points and endpoints of the time evolution.
+So by the very definition of the path integral of quantum gravity, boundaries should be present in the space-time even if one considers processes which start at some time $t_1$ and with a given three metric $\gamma_{ij}(a)$ (i.e. the space of a universe at early time) and end at some time $t_2$ with a given three metric $\gamma_{ij}(b)$ (i.e. the space of a universe at late time) for a closed universe.
+This was also correctly noted by Hartle and Hawking in \cite{Hartle} who did, however, use a Hamiltonian without a boundary term even if their action such a boundary term supplied.
+That a boundary term in the action also leads to a non-zero Hamiltonian was mentioned at first in \cite{Feng}.
+If one were to put e.g. the late configuration $\gamma_{ij}(b)$ at $t_2$ to infinity, then one also would have to supply a boundary term, as was noted by DeWitt \cite{DeWitt}. \end{remark}